You got the prescription. You’re taking the weekly injection. The scale is moving in the right direction.

 Resistance training does something cardio can’t.
 It sends a direct signal to your body that says “we need this muscle, don’t break it down for energy.”
 Without that signal, your body has no reason to preserve muscle tissue during weight loss.
 It will cannibalize your quads right alongside your belly fat, and you won’t know it’s happening until you’re lighter on the scale but softer everywhere you care about.

-Research published in Gastroenterology Advisor confirms that patients on GLP-1 therapy who skip resistance training are at greater risk for sarcopenia and functional decline.
+Research published in Gastroenterology Advisor confirms that patients on GLP-1 therapy who skip resistance training are more likely to lose muscle and strength as they lose weight.
 They also end up with what fitness professionals call “skinny fat.”
 The scale says they lost weight, but they don’t look or feel the way they expected to.

 You don’t need to become a bodybuilder.
 Two to three sessions per week of basic strength training makes a noticeable difference.
 Focus on compound movements that work multiple muscle groups at once: squats, deadlifts, rows, presses, and lunges.
 These exercises give you the most return on your time investment.